<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 • Service category [Dropdown: Software, transportation, maintenance, etc.]

-• Form 2: VENDOR ONBOARDING FORM - This form, pre-populated with example questions, is designed for vendor users to provide information about their organisation and compliance standards.
+• Vendor Onboarding Form: This is designed for vendor users to provide information about their organisation and compliance standards.
 Use this form to collect any details or attachments from vendors that do not need to be stored in the final vendor record as metadata.

 To configure these forms:

-1. Click the New Vendor Request Form phase to edit it.
+1. Click the New Vendor Request Form phase to edit it, then navigate to Form.

 1. Click + ADD FIELD to add new form fields.